vapory-legacy/langlab/README.md

 # Vapory Language Lab

-This repository contains an MPS project for experimenting with languages for Ethereum.
+This repository contains an MPS project for experimenting with languages for Vapory.

 ## Prerequisites/Install